Keio University

 Minoru Komai

-Other : Editor, Representative of the one-person publishing house "Komaigumi LLC"
+Editor, Representative of the independent publisher "Komaigumi LLC"

 Keio University alumni

-When you hear the term "theory of reading," you might think it sounds somewhat difficult.
-Many people likely hesitate to pick up such a book, imagining stiff content.
-My reason for writing this book was the thought that there should be a work in the world of reading theory written from the same perspective as the reader, by an editor.
+When you hear the phrase "theory of reading," you might think it sounds somewhat difficult.
+Many people might hesitate to pick up a book, imagining it to be stiff or formal.
+The reason I wrote this book is that I felt there should be a work in the world of reading theories written from the same perspective as the reader, by an editor.

 I cover episodes related to books from various angles, but in Chapter 1, I discuss the reading theories of editors from around the world.
 I believe this is quite rare.
-This is a chapter I was able to write because my work in translation publishing gave me the opportunity to contact foreign editors and be inspired by them.
+This is a chapter I was able to write because my involvement in translation publishing blessed me with opportunities to contact foreign editors and be inspired by them.
 In particular, I really wanted to introduce the story of Ivan Sytin, an outstanding Russian publisher.
-Sytin's activities, having been very close to Tolstoy and Chekhov, offer much for an editor to learn.
+Sytin's activities, which involved very close relationships with Tolstoy and Chekhov, offer much for an editor to learn.

-In Chapter 2, "Fascinating Theories of Reading from Around the World," you will likely be surprised by the revolutionary Mao Zedong's intensity as a reader.
-I also believe Somerset Maugham's very frank theory of reading is worth a read.
+In Chapter 2, "Fascinating Reading Theories of the World," you will likely be surprised by the revolutionary Mao Zedong's intensity as a reader.
+I also believe Somerset Maugham's incredibly frank theory of reading is worth a read.
 His advice to prioritize enjoyable reading is extremely beneficial for those of us who often feel intimidated by world literature.
-Furthermore, his recommendation to skim books like "The Brothers Karamazov" and "War and Peace" is a unique and valuable perspective characteristic of Maugham's relaxed approach.
-I believe the suggestion to read world literature in a relaxed manner is exactly what is needed now.
+Furthermore, his recommendation to skim through works like "The Brothers Karamazov" and "War and Peace" is a unique and valuable perspective that only the relaxed Maugham could provide.
+I believe the proposal to read world literature in a relaxed manner is exactly what is needed now.

 The chapters on bookstores and libraries around the world are partly based on my own experiences, so I think they will be an interesting read.
-I would also like you to try out my suggestions in the chapters explaining the importance of starting with "short stories" to read long-form authors, enjoying the fascination of "autobiographical literature," and the final chapter's proposal to reread "children's literature" as an adult.
+I would also like you to try out my suggestions in the chapter explaining the importance of starting with "short stories" to eventually read long-form novelists, the chapter on enjoying the fascination of "autobiographical literature," and the final chapter suggesting that we should reread "children's literature" as adults.
 Some children's literature leaves a completely different impression when read as an adult in an unabridged version.
 I hope you will pick up this book and read the various works introduced within.

 “An Editor's Theory of Reading: I'll Teach You How to Find Interesting Books”